Wargal Saraswati Temple

-Wargal Saraswati Temple, or Sri Vidya Saraswati Temple, is a Hindu temple located in Siddipet district in Telangana, India.
+Wargal Saraswati Temple or Sri Vidya Saraswati Temple is a Hindu temple located in Siddipet district in Telangana, India.
 The deity of education in Hinduism is Goddess Saraswati.
 It is among the few temples of Saraswati in Telangana.
 It is maintained by the Kanchi Shanker Mutt.
 Construction of the temple complex was due to the efforts of Yayavaram Chandrashekhara Sharma, a scholar and adherent of Goddess Saraswati.

-±The temple
+The Temple

 This temple is located on a hillock near Wargal village.
 On the same hillock are the temples of various other deities, such as: